oizin/oizin.github.io/autodiff-forward.md

 Autodiff is important in machine learning and scientific computing and (forward mode) surprisingly easy to implement.
 I'll look at reverse mode autodiff in another post.

-Thanks to Oscar Perez Concha who helped for discussions on the content of this post.
+Thanks to Oscar Perez Concha who helped with discussions on the content of this post.

+{{ addcomments }}